-- 1st offense: Device will be collected by the teacher and returned at the end of the class period - 2nd offense: Device will be brought to the Dean of Students and returned at the end of the school day and a disciplinary report will be filed - 3rd offense: Device will be given to the Dean of Students and a phone call will be made home to for parents to pick up the device along with another disciplinary report filed - 4th offense or more: Decision made by administration which may include detention, in school suspension, or banning the device from school altogether.
+- 1st offense: Device will be collected by the teacher and returned at the end of the class period and the student will be assigned 30 minutes of detention - 2nd offense: Device will be brought to the Dean of Students or Principal and returned at the end of the school day and a disciplinary report will be filed.
+The student will be assigned 1 hour of detention. - 3rd offense: Device will be given to the Dean of Students or Principal and a phone call will be made home to for parents to pick up the device along with another disciplinary report filed.
+The student will be assigned 1 and a half hours of detention. - 4th offense or more: Decision made by administration which may include, in-school suspension, or banning the device from school altogether.

-These devices will be collected by each classroom teacher at the start of each class period and returned at the end of the hour when the bell rings.
 Students may use these devices (cell phones, iPods, music players) in the morning before 8:15, during the lunch hour and between class periods in the hallway.
 Inappropriate use of digital cameras and recording devices are prohibited.